A unified system: the quiet equalizer

 In aligned organizations:

 Decisions are no longer made in isolation and reconciled later through effort.
-Signals move across the organization in real time, allowing leaders to anticipate stress instead of reacting to it.
+Signals move across the organization in time for leaders to anticipate stress instead of reacting to it.

-This handoff architecture — not individual tools — is the core of predictability.
+This structure of connected handoffs — not individual tools — is the foundation of predictability.

 Structural agility versus institutional inertia

-This is institutional inertia: coordination costs rising faster than decision speed.
+This is structural inertia: coordination costs rising faster than decision speed.

 This is structural agility — not size — creating advantage.